 Examples of alpha blockers used to treat high blood pressure include:

 - Doxazosin (Cardura)

 - Prazosin (Minipress)

 Alpha blockers typically aren't the first treatment option for high blood pressure.
 Instead, they're used in combination with other drugs, such as diuretics, when your high blood pressure is difficult to control.

 In addition to high blood pressure, doctors prescribe alpha blockers to prevent, treat or improve symptoms of an enlarged prostate (benign prostatic hyperplasia).

 Some alpha blockers might have a "first-dose effect."
 When you start taking an alpha blocker, you might develop pronounced low blood pressure and dizziness, which can make you faint when you rise from a sitting or lying position.
 As a result, the first dose is often taken at bedtime.

 - Pounding heartbeat

-Some research has found that long-term use of some alpha blockers can increase the risk of heart failure.
-More research is needed to confirm this finding.
+Alpha blockers may improve total cholesterol.
+However, some research has found that long-term use of some alpha blockers can increase the risk of heart failure.